mikependon/RepoDB/Docs/pages/attributes.rst

 		public byte[] Image { get; set; }
 	}

-**Note**: The `RepoDb` is an attribute-less library.
-It will work without specifying the attributes we discussed earlier.
-Attributes are only being used to implement the propery way to handle the special scenarios defined by the business requirements.
+**Note**: Any of the attribute mentioned above is only being used to support the special scenarios and requirements defined by the businesses.